 If You Need More Support Resolving Arguments Constructively

-In 2020 I released a self-paced online course called Love In Lockdown.
-I wrote it to support couples through the pandemic, but it contains masses of advice for any couple who wants to get more adept at resolving disagreements.
+One option is my relationship coaching program Love Happy Live Free, which includes access to my managing conflict mini course.
+This contains masses of advice for anyone who wants to get more adept at resolving disagreements.
 It includes videos and PDFs on how to:

 - Recognise when a disagreement is becoming unproductive and know what to do next